wp-plugins/bepro-listings/readme.txt

 Integration with other plugins in our suite is always free and integrated into the core of our plugins.
 For example, activating payment features for BePro Listings requires that you have BePro Cart installed.
 The notification features are similar, requiring BePro Email to be installed.
 This separation allows us to develop multiple products with extensive payment and notification features.
 Most importantly, this architecture provides a central and familiar interface for you to manage these features.

 == Changelog ==

+= 2.1.99994 (July 6th, 2015) =

+* Add more filters to override tab labels.
+* Fix loss of listing style when using ajax paging and type option on display_listings.
+* Tweak checks for features selected in the admin for showcasing on the frontend.
+* New French translation.
+Thanks WNConcept.com

 = 2.1.99993 (July 3rd, 2015) =